Why does Pipe Flow Expert use the Darcy-Weisbach equation rather than the Hazen-Williams equation?

 The Pipe Flow Expert software uses the Darcy-Weisbach equation to calculate flow rates and pressure drops in pipes.
 Friction factors are calculated using the Colebrook-White formula.
 These formulae give very accurate results for Newtonian fluids (i.e. non-compressible liquids such as water) and they are much more accurate than the simpler Hazen-Williams method.

-We have been hoping the NFPA would update ALL of their standards to reflect current best practice where they would specify the Darcy-Weisbach method as the new standard for all.
-This is now specified by NFPA for some cases: it just depends where you are and who is reading which rules and standards, and who is going to be approving your design.
+The NFPA have not yet updated all of their standards to reflect current best practice which would specify a requirement to use the Darcy-Weisbach method as the new standard for all calculations.
+The Darcy-Weisbach calculation is now specified as a requirement by the NFPA for some cases: it just depends where you are and who is reading which rules and standards, and who is going to be approving your design.
+We believe that the Darcy-Weisbach calculation will be accepted for all designs.

 Hazen Williams is really only used with Water and for other fluids (foams, anti-freeze fluid, etc.) the Darcy-Weisbach equation should be used.
 Even with water, Hazen Williams does not give accurate results when compared to the results from the Darcy-Weisbach equation.